BIBA

 • In this example, the Total Loss Gap 365 would cover between the £12,000 your motor insurers pay and the £27,000 cost of the new car in 2023.

-So if you have a new car, replacement cover in year one with your motor insurer AND you are looking for further GAP cover for more years then Total Loss Gap 365 may be a great option for you.
+So if you have a new car, replacement cover in year one with your motor insurer, AND you are looking for further GAP cover for more years, then Total Loss Gap 365 may be a great option.